 In the early years of the 20th century, groups began developing relationships with health care providers to develop what would become the predecessors to modern health insurance plans, or fee-based contracts.

 The quality of health care was further legitimized by the establishment of medical regulations.
-In 1904, the American Medical Association created the Council on Medical Education, which developed standards for medical licensee.
+In 1904, the American Medical Association created the Council on Medical Education, which developed standards for the medical licensee.
 In 1913, the American College of Surgeons was founded to oversee the accreditation of medical schools.
 The new regulations ensured the quality of health care and resulted in a smaller but more talented supply of licensed physicians.

 In 1929 a few Dallas-based teachers came together with a local hospital and proposed to receive a set amount of sick and hospital days for a fixed, prepaid rate.
 Prepaid hospital visits became very popular especially during the Depression, proving to be beneficial for both sides during hard economic times.

 With the onset of the Great Depression in the 1930s, many other hospitals followed the model of the Baylor Plan, and medical insurance became much more widespread.
 Pre-paid health plans enabled consumers to be insured but also benefited hospitals by giving them steady income despite economic turmoil.
 However, these single-hospital plans also generated price competition, and to avoid this, community hospitals started to work together in creating health coverage plans.

 In 1939, the American Hospital Association (AHA) first used the name Blue Cross to designate health care plans that met their standards.
 These plans merged to form Blue Cross under the AHA in 1960.
 Considered nonprofit organizations, the Blue Cross plans were exempted from paying taxes, enabling them to maintain low premiums.
 Pre-paid plans covering physician and surgeon services, including the California Physicians’ Service in 1939, also emerged around this time.

 Employee Healthcare Insurance Plans